 The single most important factor in picking a sunscreen is finding one you like.

-For safe fun in the sun, Drucker recommends using sunscreen that:
+For safe fun in the sun, George recommends using sunscreen that:

 Apply sunscreen at least 30 minutes before going outdoors.
 And, be sure to reapply liberally every two hours.

-“To really protect your skin, you should apply one ounce of sunscreen — the size of a golf ball — to cover every part of your body exposed to the sun,” Drucker says.
+“To really protect your skin, you should apply 1 ounce of sunscreen — the size of a golf ball — to cover every part of your body exposed to the sun,” George says.
 “That includes your ears, feet and back of the neck.”